awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up.md

 Update-CWAIComponentConfiguration -ComponentName my-component -ResourceGroupName my-resource-group -Tier DOT_NET_WORKER -Monitor 1 -ComponentConfiguration $config
 ```

-For more information about component configuration and for example JSON files, see [Component configuration](component-config.md)\.
+For more information about component configuration and for example JSON files, see [Work with component configurations](component-config.md)\.

-### Remove a specified resource group from Application Insights monitoring<a name="update-monitoring"></a>
+#### Remove a specified resource group from Application Insights monitoring<a name="update-monitoring"></a>

 **Remove a specified resource group from Application Insights monitoring using the AWS CLI**
 To use the AWS CLI to remove an application created on the resource group called `my-resource-group` from monitoring, use the following command\.